digital0iced0/headquarters/README.md

 * A player can belong to only one protected HQ at any given time.
 * A player can join or switch HQ at any time by authorizing with the new HQ's Tool Cupboard.
 If the player is already a member of a HQ they must first quit it.
-* The founder of a headquarter can decide to quit it.
-If there are other members, one of them will be promoted to founder and the previous founder will lose access to the base and HQ.
-Additionally the quitting founder will face the standard quitter penalty.
-* A member of a HQ can quit their HQ but will face a penalty period where they will not be able to join or start a HQ.
+* A member/leader of a HQ can quit it, but will face a penalty period where they will not be able to join or start a HQ.
+If the player was the leader, a new leader will be chosen from the existing members and the player will also lose access to the base.
+If there are no other members, then the headquarter will go into dismantle mode but the leader will keep access to the base.
 * Players can not build storage deployables (or add items to storage deployables) inside other HQs.
 * Vehicles with storage capabilities which are left inside a HQ base will eventually suffer random inventory losses as they decay.
 * Headquarters can be conquered if the conquer mode option is enabled.
 This simply means that an attacker can conquer an opponent HQ by destroying its TC or by authenticating in it.